 Future Directions

 Finally, the ecological context of the Purple Muscle’s function is largely unexplored.
-So field studies that monitor the muscle’s activity in natural environments, coupled with telemetry data on locomotion and metabolic rates, would provide insight into how this organ adapts to real‑world challenges.
+Field studies that monitor the muscle’s activity in natural environments, coupled with telemetry data on locomotion and metabolic rates, would provide insight into how this organ adapts to real‑world challenges.
 Such integrative research will bridge the gap between laboratory observations and ecological relevance, ensuring that our understanding of this remarkable muscle is both comprehensive and applicable That alone is useful..

 Conclusion